 Finding the ESA Sweet Spot

 When offering guidance on how much to save for emergencies, employers may want to aim for the “sweet spot.”
-That’s somewhere between essential short-term savings and a continued focus on long-term financial goals, especially during times of economic uncertainty.
+That’s somewhere between essential short-term savings and a continued focus on long-term financial goals.

 Finding this can be tricky.
 Take ESAs and 401(k) savings, which often have a direct effect on each other and present HR professionals with a bit of a conundrum.